Jared Cole: Career

-Cole was a postdoctoral researcher within the Centre for Quantum Computing Technology, University of Melbourne from 2006 to 2007, studying solid-state quantum computing.

-Cole was postdoctoral researcher (initially as an Alexander von Humboldt Fellow) at Karlsruhe University 2007–11, studying qubit characterisation, superconducting qubits and defects in Josephson junctions.

-Cole returned to RMIT University in Feb.
-2011 as a Vice-Chancellor's senior research fellow, and was made a full professor in Jan 2018.
+Following his PhD, Cole was a postdoctoral researcher within the Australian Research Council Centre of Excellence for Quantum Computer Technology, University of Melbourne from 2006 to 2007, studying solid-state quantum computing.
+Following this, Cole was awarded an Alexander von Humboldt Fellow) position at Karlsruhe University 2007–11, studying qubit characterisation, superconducting qubits and defects in Josephson junctions.
+He then returned to RMIT University, after being awarded a Vice-Chancellor's senior research fellowship in 2010.
+Cole was made a full professor at RMIT in Jan 2018.